-Outline and Dates
+Outline and Logistics

 A line by line study of the Shang Han Lun in the Song order!